Where Did It All Go Wrong For The Body Shop?

 AdvertisementADVERTISEMENT

-It seems fans of The Body Shop soon turned their attention to independently owned brand Lush, for whom animal protection, worker’s rights and sustainability have always been key.
-Undoubtedly, Lush proved fierce competition for The Body Shop with its similarly natural body, skin, hair and makeup collections, and the bath bombs it’s now famous for.
-Meanwhile in the US, The Body Shop had to contend with Bath & Body Works, an American retail chain that sells inexpensive body care products and fragrances.
+It seems fans of The Body Shop soon turned their attention to the independently-owned brand Lush, for whom animal protection, workers' rights, and sustainability have always been key.
+Undoubtedly, Lush proved fierce competition for The Body Shop with its similarly natural body, skin, hair, and makeup collections and the bath bombs it’s now famous for.
+Meanwhile, in the US, The Body Shop had to contend with Bath & Body Works, an American retail chain that sells inexpensive body care products and fragrances.
 The global beauty market has never been so saturated, says Whitbread, and ultimately, The Body Shop was unable to compete: “It’s so competitive that to stand out, brands not only need high-performing products, but a strong social presence, transparent values and a distinctive tone of voice,” says Whitbread.

-Whitbread suggests that The Body Shop struggled on all counts.
-Even more disappointingly, she believes that the brand, which once drew in a large young audience, couldn’t mature alongside its ageing, loyal consumer base.
-Aesthetician and beauty brand developer Alicia Lartey agrees: “We grew up with The Body Shop, but it didn’t grow up with us,” she tells R29.
-Certainly, in 2024, we expect much more from our skincare, says Lartey; we especially want to understand the science behind ingredients, the proven benefits and exactly how a product works.
-Spotlighting science and efficacy is why brands like Naturium, The Inkey List and The Ordinary continue to be so popular.

-In 2017, Natura & Co bought The Body Shop from L’Oréal.
-In the years following the acquisition, it unveiled countless new products and ranges, including its Edelweiss skincare collection (formerly Drops of Youth), but Lartey believes that the brand’s products struggled to land with the science-savvy consumer.
-“Simultaneously, it didn’t connect with an emerging young audience through new and fresh products, accessibility or visibility,” adds Whitbread.
-“It pales in comparison to buzzy skincare and makeup brands such as Byoma, CeraVe, e.l.f. and Milk Makeup.”
-Trina Albus, a marketer, digital content creator and beauty expert with 25 years of experience in the industry, says that brands are in competition more than ever before, especially with the view to go viral on TikTok.
-Rare Beauty and e.l.f. both do a great job at achieving viral TikTok status, says Albus.

 AdvertisementADVERTISEMENT